nycksw/ocd/README.md

 The script will also offer a pre-commit hook to make sure you don't accidentally add your entire home directory by flagging commits with more than 20 files.

-Finally, it also offers to download a massive `excludesFile` ("`.gitignore_ocd`") to prevent accidentally checking in secrets and other junk files.
+Finally, it also offers to download a massive `excludesFile` (`$HOME/.gitignore_ocd`) to prevent accidentally checking in secrets and other junk files.
 At the time of this writing it has 8421 rules in it.
-You can always override a bad match with `-f`.
+You may override a bad match with `-f`.

 ### Example